 Tyler Davis shapes client ideas into attractive websites that draw customers.
-In the role of interactive designer at Daylight, he maps out structure and design for digital projects, and he prepares graphics that ultimately help create the final user experience.
+In the role of Senior Designer at Daylight, he maps out structure and design for digital projects, and he prepares graphics that ultimately help create the final user experience.

 Before joining the team, Tyler worked with several major retail brand websites, developing a deep understanding of how consumers prefer to shop online.
 He hails from Maine (by way of Montana), but now calls Portland home.
 When he’s not working, you’ll find him clipped into his bike or strapped into his snowboard in mountains of the Northwest.